-Shrubs or small trees, often with two or more trunks, spreading, rounded crowns and woody spines.
+Hawthorns (species in the genus Crataegus) are shrubs or small trees, often with two or more trunks, spreading, rounded crowns, and woody spines.

-Bark dark and scaled on the trunk, variously grooved, sometimes smooth, flaking.
+Bark is dark and scaled on the trunk, variously grooved, sometimes smooth, flaking.

 Flowers April–June, borne in clusters, each flower with 5 white petals; stamens 10–20 or more.
 Flowers resemble small apple blossoms.